 |Bio and Links|

-A native of Louisville, Kentucky, I've lived since 1998 in the Licking Riverside Historic District of Covington, directly across the Ohio River from Cincinnati.
-For the past couple of years my primary focus has been preserving the Grabinschriften of the German immigrants who settled in such large numbers throughout the Ohio River Valley.
-My favorite German connection is through my 9th-great-grandmother Marthe, Madame de Rocoulle (c.1655-1741), who was a Hofdame at the Berlin court of Friedrich Wilhelm von Preußen (1688-1740) and Sophia Dorothea von Hannover (1687-1757) and was the governess of their son Friedrich der Große (1712-1786).
-Marthe's first husband, and the father of her children, was a descendant of François II de Bretagne (1433-1488) by his mistress Antoinette de Maignelais (d.
-1471).|
+A native of Louisville, Kentucky, I've lived since 1998 in the Historic Licking Riverside Neighborhood of Covington directly across the Ohio River from Cincinnati.
+Much of my time on Find A Grave has been spent recording the Germans who settled in the Ohio River Valley in such large numbers.
+One of my favorite German connections is through my 9th-great-grandmother Marthe, Frau von Rocoulle (c.1655-1741), who was a Hofdame at the Berlin court of Friedrich Wilhelm von Preußen and Sophie Dorothea von Hannover, and was the Erziherin of their son Friedrich der Große.|

 |Find A Grave Friends|

 A AAA American ..., Anne Shurtleff ..., Anonymous, AradiaB, Audrey DeCamp H..., babs, Billie Jasper, Bunnygirl, Carol S, Claudia Jansen ..., Debbie J, Denby Brown, Eddie Donlin, Ellie's Grandma, Find A Grave, Frank Rinesmith, GenealogyGirl, Gregg Leeser, HCGS Ohio, James (Jim) F...., [View all Find A Grave Friends...]